BaosenZ/baosenz.github.io/_posts/2024-12-28-github-page-jekyll-chirpy-theme-setup.md

 I shared this travel experience in <span><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/XiaohongshuLOGO.svg/512px-XiaohongshuLOGO.svg.png" alt="RedNote Logo" style="width: 20px; height: 20px;"></span> [RedNote as a travel guide post](https://www.xiaohongshu.com/discovery/item/6770486b000000000901699d?source=webshare&xhsshare=pc_web&xsec_token=ABYJwKkar-FcqNZocrAta0-D_KnYYA1ePeQWorz4yenaY=&xsec_source=pc_share).
 Hopefully, this could help somebody.

 3. This post from Chirpy is really great source: [https://chirpy.cotes.page/posts/write-a-new-post/](https://chirpy.cotes.page/posts/write-a-new-post/)

 4. If you want to write your post and store you images in `assets` folder automatically, we can refer to the vscode documentation of how to write markdown in vscode editor ([https://code.visualstudio.com/docs/languages/markdown](https://code.visualstudio.com/docs/languages/markdown)).
 Below is the setting:
 ![alt text](../assets/blog_files/2024-12-28-github-page-jekyll-chirpy-theme-setup/image.png)

+5. A VS-Code extention to help us write blogs: "jekyll-post".
+The "jekyll-post" can help us create blog with a template.
+Below is instructions:
+> If a user wants to provide a template file for new posts, they should create a file: `.post-template` in the Jekyll project root directory.
+To create a new post, a user must right click on a directory in the explorer menu and select the "New Post" option.
+Then, a dialog box prompts the user to provide the name of the file.
+Ref: jekyll-post vscode extention

+6. A VS-Code extention to help us write blogs: "Jekyll Run".
+With "Jekyll Run", we "can simply Run your Jekyll site locally and opens your site in browser" instead of writing "bundle exec jekyll s" everytime.

 ## Reference
 1. The youtube video and his post are good source to use chirpy Jekyll theme: https://technotim.live/posts/jekyll-docs-site/ and https://www.youtube.com/watch?v=F8iOU1ci19Q&ab_channel=TechnoTim